Kong/docs.konghq.com/app/contributing/index.md

 We are currently accepting plugin submissions, on a limited basis, from trusted technical partners to our plugin hub.
 To learn more about our partner program, see our [Kong Partners page](https://konghq.com/partners).

 Explore the existing documentation before you start a big docs contribution.
-Some types of docs don't belong on the site, including: end-to-end guides, tutorials, and anything better suited to a blog post.
+Some types of docs don't belong on the site, including: end-to-end guides and anything better suited to a blog post.
 If you're interested in this kind of content or have support questions, join the community on [Kong's forum](https://discuss.konghq.com/), on [Gitter](https://gitter.im/Kong/kong), or on IRC at #kong.